April777/ClassProject/README.md

-# Share Class Notes
+# Manage Class Notes

 1. What is the proposed name for your Web application?
-    - share-class-notes
+    - manage-class-notes
 2. Who is the target audience for your Web application?
-    - Sstudents at University of Pittsburgh, for the time being.
+    - Students at University of Pittsburgh, for the time being.
 3. What problem is it intended to solve for the target audience?
     - Some foreign students may have difficulties in understanding what their professors teach during the class, so they may perform bad in the final exam.
 So I will provide a platform for them to share their class notes in order to have a better understanding about the class materials.
     - Besides, I will provide discussion board for students.
 So they can learn from each other, and at the same time, students who have the same class can have a better connection.
 4. How will it meet the minimum project requirements?
     - My site will support CRUD (create, read, update and delete) funcions for students.
-And all department information and class information will be created by the administrator.
+And all school information and class information will be created by the administrator.
-    - CREATE: users' account, class notes
-    - READ: all users' public profiles, class notes, department list and class list, class information
-    - UPDATE: users' own profile, users' own class notes
-    - DELETE: users' account, users' own class notes
 5. Why is your proposed Web application unique or creative beyond simply meeting the minimum requirements?
-    - Students can choose which class to follow.
-If a student follows a class, he/she could see all class notes uploaded for that class even if he/she actually doesn't register it.
-    - Grading system.
-Students can anonymously give a grade for a class note, and this grade is also used to evaluate the user who uploads it.
-    - Comment system.
-Students can give comments under each class note.
+    - Students can see the note list of a course, and can read the course list in a school.

 ## Build status